DanMaklen/DMEngine/Readme.md

 	-Shader File Compiling
 	-Shader Program Lingking
 	-Reverse Byte Order for Little-Endian / Big-Endian conversion.
+	-Temporary Support for several image types using SOIL until image parsers are complete.

 Working On:
-	-Image/Texture Parsing
+	-Image/Texture Parsing (PNG Parsing)

 Future Ideas:
 	-ini File for settings like log folder location.
 	-Function to read a file and put it in a char*?
 Is it needed (Needed 1 time(s) in Shader class).
+(Or maybe a class that handels error reporting in the log).

 Improvments:
 	-Logs divided into files (by date or maybe by session).